 With this, as the thinking goes in Francis Fukuyama “The End Of History,” published in 1992 after the end of the cold war, liberal democracy would steadily sweep across the globe, spreading peace and triumphs over all political forms.

 An universal homogeneous state, in which all prior contradictions are resolved, an international system which is hierarchic, not anarchic in which balance of power policies of our Hobbesian world no longer exist.
 But time has not been kind to the suppositions of “The End of History,” as authoritarianism has shown itself to be a viable alternative.

 The circle of Plato’s wheel of political history still seems to apply today, from dictatorship, to monarchy, to aristocracy, to democracy to dictatorship to monarchy…

-Although liberal democracy has many virtues when dealing inside countries, the functionality of the free liberal order is debatable when dealing in the global multipolar arena, just as human rights are not always equal to national rights or prioritized by nation states in the same manner.
+Although liberal democracy has many virtues when dealing inside countries, the functionality of the free liberal order is debatable when dealing in the global multipolar arena, just as human rights are not always equal to national rights or prioritised by nation states in the same manner.

-Advancing Liberal democracy is a worthy endeavor, in the name of making the world safer, more peaceful and more prosperous, but one which has shown itself to be exceedingly difficult and is destined more often to fail than to succeed.
+Advancing Liberal democracy is a worthy endeavour, in the name of making the world safer, more peaceful and more prosperous, but one which has shown itself to be exceedingly difficult and is destined more often to fail than to succeed.

-The costs of liberal hegemony”, in which consultation has given way to confrontation, begin with the illegitimate interference in internal affairs of other states.
+The costs of “liberal hegemony”, in which consultation has given way to confrontation, begin with the illegitimate interference in internal affairs of other states.
 This interference is often followed by sanctions and regime change strategies.